Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Introduction

+From a conceptual standpoint, the misalignment of goals among methods leads to an inconsistent view of explanations.
+What is an explanation?
+This is unclear as different methods have different notions of explanation.
+Depending on the method, explanations may be local function approximations (\LIME and \CLIME), Shapley values (\SHAP), raw gradients (\Grads), raw gradients scaled by the input (\GradtimesInput), de-noised gradients (\SmoothGrad), or a straight-line path integral of gradients (\IntGrad).
+Furthermore, the lack of a common mathematical framework for studying these diverse methods prevents a systematic understanding of these methods and their properties.
+To address these challenges, this paper unifies diverse explanation methods under a common framework, showing that diverse methods share a common motivation of local function approximation, and uses the framework to investigate and evaluate properties of these methods.

+From a practical standpoint, the misalignment of goals among methods leads to the disagreement problem \cite{krishna2022disagreement}, the phenomenon that different methods provide disagreeing explanations for the same model prediction.
+Not only do different methods often generate disagreeing explanations in practice, but practitioners do not have a principled approach to select among explanations, resorting to ad hoc heuristics such as personal preference \cite{krishna2022disagreement}.
+These findings prompt one to ask why explanation methods disagree and how to select among them in a principled manner.
+This paper addresses these questions, providing both an explanation for the disagreement problem and a principled approach to select among methods.

-To address the aforementioned gaps, we study explanation methods from a function approximation perspective and formalize an overarching mathematical framework that characterizes a broad set of methods (spanning both perturbation-based and gradient-based methods), and provides a principled approach to choose among these methods.
+Thus, to address these conceptual and practical challenges, we study post hoc explanation methods from a function approximation perspective.
+We formalize a mathematical framework that unifies and characterizes diverse methods and that provides a principled approach to select among methods.
 Our work makes the following contributions: